victormejia/angular-testing-workshop/README.md

   * They reveal mistakes in design and implementation.
 Tests force us to look at our code from many angles and also make your code more modular.

 ### Jasmine
-  * A BDD framework for JS code
+  * A unit testing framework for JavaScript
   * standalone, no DOM required
   * Clean syntax: describe, it, expect
-  * Others: Mocha, QUnit, Jest (Facebook)
+  * Others: Mocha, QUnit, Jest, Ava
   * Often used with a mocking library like Sinon

 ### Sample Module